How to Make VBS Volunteers into Year-Round Volunteers

 Here are some easy next steps you can take to begin building your volunteer leadership team:

-• Identify your MVPs from VBS 2019.
+• Identify your MVPs

 • Match their strengths to roles on your ideal leadership team for your upcoming events.